soffes/blog/published/2013-05-06-how-i-design-for-ios/how-i-design-for-ios.markdown

 ---
-title: How I Design for iOS
 cover_image: cover.jpg
+tags:
+- development
+- ios
-categories: development ios design
+- design
 ---

+# How I Design for iOS

 As a developer, designing is a big challenge.
 My process is a lot different than "normal designers."
 I design much like I code: trial and error.